 People often come to Montreat for a conference or an organized retreat, and while these are great reasons to make the trip, there is something to be said for coming to the mountains with no agenda.
 Spending time in Montreat can be beneficial to all of us, and taking a break, if only for a few days, from our chaotic lives can provide much needed time to commune with our Creator and rest the soul.

 We know that many folks are looking to enjoy activities that adhere to social distancing recommendations, and what better place than Montreat to breath in some crisp, clean mountain air in a quiet, secluded setting?
 Here are a few of our favorite ways to soak up this “thin place” so you leave refreshed and renewed.
-This fall, make plans to come to Montreat for a Sabbath Weekend Getaway and experience rest and renewal at your own pace.
+This spring, make plans to come to Montreat for a Sabbath Weekend Getaway and experience rest and renewal at your own pace.
 What could be better?